Hydrazine: Rocket fuel

 Since hydrazine is a solid below 2 °C, it is not suitable as a general purpose rocket propellant for military applications.
 Other variants of hydrazine that are used as rocket fuel are monomethylhydrazine, CH3NHNH2, also known as MMH (melting point −52 °C), and unsymmetrical dimethylhydrazine, (CH3)2NNH2, also known as UDMH (melting point −57 °C).
 These derivatives are used in two-component rocket fuels, often together with dinitrogen tetroxide, N2O4.
-A 50:50 mixture by weight of hydrazine and UDMH was used in the Titan II ICBMs and is known as Aerozine 50.
+A 50:50 mixture by weight of hydrazine and UDMH was used in the engine of the service propulsion system of the Apollo command and service module, both the ascent and descent engines of the Apollo Lunar Module and Titan II ICBMs and is known as Aerozine 50.
 These reactions are extremely exothermic, and the burning is also hypergolic (it starts burning without any external ignition).

-There are ongoing efforts in the aerospace industry to replace hydrazine with its potential ban across the European union.
+There are ongoing efforts in the aerospace industry to find a replacement for hydrazine, given its potential ban across the European Union.
 Promising alternatives include nitrous oxide-based propellant combinations, with development being led by commercial companies Dawn Aerospace, Impulse Space, and Launcher.
 The first nitrous oxide-based system ever flown in space was by D-Orbit onboard their ION Satellite Carrier in 2021, using six Dawn Aerospace B20 thrusters.
+Another alternative is more safe blends of hydrazine with much lower vapor pressure, hence reduced inhalation hazard.
+Aerojet Rocketdyne has developed HPB-G28 blend that have 150 times lower vapor pressure, same specific impulse, and 35% higher density specific impulse than neat hydrazine.
+HPB-G28 can be used with same thrusters and catalysts as hydrazine, but has freezing point of -55°C, making propellant line heating unnecessary.
+It contains 65% (by mol) hydrazine, 27% hydroxyethylhydrazinium nitrate (HEHN) and 8% hydrazinium nitrate.